Latest on COVID-19, including vaccine information - Shelby County Reporter

 The number of vaccinations administered so far has also increased drastically each week, going from 8,129 during the week ending Dec.
 19 to 58,486 during the week ending Jan.
 16.

-Whether it be directly related to the virus or the distance created from the holidays, Shelby County looks to be headed in a positive direction in regards to the virus for the time being.
+Whether it be directly related to the virus or the distance created from the holidays, Shelby County looks to be headed in a positive direction in regard to the virus for the time being.

 Right now, the county is in the green low risk category, which means there has been a downward trajectory of positive cases for 14 days or that there has been a positivity rate of 10 percent or less for two weeks.